 Type RS- A car equipped with ice bunkers, which are normally located at both ends.
 When equipped with meat rails they are classified as type RSM.
 Construction of new ice reefers ended in the late fifties, and by the early seventies, railroads had dismantled their icing facilities.

 Type RA- A car equipped with brine tanks designed for the combined use of ice and salt.
 The addition of salt to the ice lowered the temperature, but increased melting, requiring more frequent icing.
 Used primarily by the meat packing industry, cars equipped with meat rails are classified as type RAM.

 TYPE RP- A car equipped with mechanical apparatus for cooling or heating the car.
 They can be equipped with meat rails (RPM) or loading devices (RPL).
-After years of early experimentation, construction of mechanical refrigerators began in earnest in the late fifties.
-They were essential for handling the growing frozen food trade, which could not be shipped reliably in ice reefers.

 TYPE RB- An insulated car with no means of cooling.
 They protect the lading from temperature extremes, and are primarily used for processed foods such as canned goods or beer.
 When equipped with loading devices, they are classified as type RBL.
 For modelers, these are usually considered plug-door boxcars.

 Refrigerator cars were also used to keep lading from freezing in the winter, and some were equipped with various types of heaters.
 Cars with heaters added an “H” to their class designation; for example a type RS with heaters became type RSH.